HamAndEggs/seabang/README.md

 The environment varible SEABANG_CXX_COMPILER can be used to change the compiler used by default.
     eg. SEABANG_CXX_COMPILER=gcc ./my-code.cpp

-The environment varible SEABANG_TEMPORAY_FOLDER can be used to change the tempoary folder used by default.
+The environment varible SEABANG_TEMPORARY_FOLDER can be used to change the temporary folder used by default.
-    eg. SEABANG_TEMPORAY_FOLDER=~/tmp ./my-code.cpp
+    eg. SEABANG_TEMPORARY_FOLDER=~/tmp ./my-code.cpp

 Mandatory arguments to long options are mandatory for short options too.